 When you’re eating at maintenance, you can go several months without any kind of strength training without losing muscle.
 Thus, even following a home workout program can probably help you hold onto your gains for three or four months without losing any muscle.

-If you want to learn how to set your calories for lean bulking (not recommended), cutting (a perfectly viable option), or maintaining (the safest option), read this article:
+If you want to learn how to set your calories for lean bulking (not recommended), cutting (a perfectly viable option), or maintaining (the safest option), take the Legion Diet Quiz.

 First and foremost, make sure you’re eating a lot of protein.